Welcome to Year 4

 PE

-This half term the children will have PE on a Wednesday (Athletics) and a Thursday (Rounders).
+This half term the children will have PE on a Thursday and Friday.
 Appropriate kit (trainers, black trousers/shorts with a white t-shirt and plain black jacket/jumper) must be worn on these days please.

 Things to remember: